directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson49.md

 {{<card header="**3rd script**">}}
 Lastly, the woman on the right, with long brown hair, is rocking a straw hat and the same aviator sunglasses as the woman in the middle.<br/>
 She’s dressed in white shorts and a pink patterned top, with silver bangle bracelets on both arms standing out. <br/>
-In one hand, she’s holding a shopping bag with an orange and yellow circular design, and on the other shoulder, she’s carrying a large straw tote bag.<br/>
+In one hand, she’s holding a shopping bag with an orange and yellow circular design, while on her other shoulder, she’s carrying a large straw tote bag.<br/>
 All three women look incredibly stylish and full of energy. <br/>
 It’s clear they must have spent some time in the fitting room picking out outfits and accessories that suit them perfectly. <br/>
 You can really tell they've been out on the town, enjoying a fun shopping spree.<br/>